InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>Created</td>
       <td>36 bits</td>
       <td>
-        Epoch deciseconds when this TC String was first created (should not be changed unless a new TCString is created from scratch)
+        Epoch deciseconds when this TC string was first created (should not be changed unless a new TCString is created from scratch)
       </td>
       <td rowspan="2">